Home » Jamaican Curry Shrimp With Coconut Milk is Your New Favorite

 • 1 tablespoon butter

-• Fresh or dried thyme (a few sprigs)
+• Fresh or dried thyme (a few sprigs or about ½ teaspoon dried)

 Directions

-• Heat a Dutch pot over medium heat until hot.
+• Heat a Dutch pot or deep skillet over medium heat.
+Add the vegetable oil.

-• Add vegetable oil and stir in the BETAPAC curry powder.
-Let it bloom in the hot oil for 1 to 2 minutes until fragrant and golden-orange.
+• Sprinkle in the BETAPAC Jamaican curry powder and allow it to bloom in the oil for 1–2 minutes, stirring constantly, until fragrant and deep golden-orange.

-• Serve hot, garnished with reserved scallion tops, over rice or with roti.
+• Remove from heat and garnish with reserved scallion tops.
+Serve hot over rice or with roti.

 Did you make this recipe?